Hessian-based Lagrangian closure theory for passive scalar turbulence: Application to inertial convective range

 Let us apply Eqs. (\ref{HI 2TC eq.})-(\ref{HI GH initial}) to the inertial-convective range.
 We first assume both velocity and scalar fields are sustained by some source at sufficiently large scale while viscosity and diffusivity act at very small scale, so that a broadband inertial-convective range is realized under quasi-stationary state.
 Scale-locality of velocity-scalar coupling brings about constant spectral flux of the scalar variance, yielding universal scaling law of scalar-variance spectrum in a parallel manner to the LRA analysis of Ref. \cite{Kaneda86} where the inertial-range solution of $Q$ had been obtained:

-where $K_o\approx 1.72$ is the Kolmogorov constant, $\bepsilon=\nu\langle (\partial_i u_j)(\partial_i u_j)\rangle$ is the mean dissipation rate of energy, and $g$ is a dimensionless function given by Fig. \ref{gtau} ($g(0)=1$).
+where $K_o\approx 1.72$ is the Kolmogorov constant theoretically obtained from LRA analysis, $\bepsilon=\nu\langle (\partial_i u_j)(\partial_i u_j)\rangle$ is the mean dissipation rate of energy, and $g$ is a dimensionless function given by Fig. \ref{gtau} ($g(0)=1$).
 Now we shall solve the scalar statistics $H$ and $G_H$ using Eqs. (\ref{HI ETC eq.})-(\ref{HI GH eq.}) of the present HBLRA framework.
 A simple dimensional analysis applied to Eq. (\ref{HI GH eq.}) tells us that $G_H(k;t,t')$ has the time scale of the inertial range, i.e. $\bepsilon^{-1/3}k^{-2/3}$ while the same analysis holds for $H(k;t,t')$ in Eq. (\ref{HI 2TC eq.}).
 Thus the following may be allowed as the demanded solution of Eqs. (\ref{HI ETC eq.})-(\ref{HI GH initial}) in the inertial-convective range:

 where $\bchi=\kappa\langle (\partial_i \theta)(\partial_i \theta)\rangle$, $h(\tau)$ and $g_H(\tau)$ are dimensionless functions ($h(0)=g_H(0)=1$).
 In what follows, we consider quasi stationary state truly independent from the initial fields at $t_0$, so the initial time $t_0$ in Eqs. (\ref{HI ETC eq.})-(\ref{HI GH eq.}) is to be taken as an infinite past time, i.e. $t_0\to -\infty$.
 Substituting the scale-similar solutions (\ref{scale similar}) into Eqs. (\ref{HI 2TC eq.})-(\ref{HI GH eq.}) yields